openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 152: 1st ch - reaction to switch

-First channel - reaction to switch for delayed OFF / pulse modes This parameter determines how the device in timed mode reacts to pushing the button for 1st channel.
-The parameter is relevant only for button toggles modes (parameter 20 set to 1 or 3).
+First channel - reaction to switch for delayed OFF / pulse modes
+<p&gtThis parameter determines how the device in timed mode reacts to pushing the button for 1st channel.
+The parameter is relevant only for button toggles modes (parameter 20 set to 1 or 3).</p&gt
 The following option values may be configured -:

 | Value  | Description |